Operators In Python

 Note: Python doesn’t support the — and ++ operators, unlike in C and Java.

-• Arithmetic operators used to perform mathematical operations on numeric values
+• Arithmetic Operators in Python are used to do mathematical operations on numeric values.

 a = 10